 F. When a development or use is proposed that does not comply with the bulk, dimensional and/or performance standards of the Program, such development or use shall only be authorized by approval of a shoreline variance even if the development or use does not require a substantial development permit.

-G. All permits or statements of exemption issued for development or use within shoreline jurisdiction shall include written findings prepared by the Shoreline Administrator, including compliance with applicable bulk and dimensional standards and policies and regulations of this Program.
+G. All statements of exemption issued for development or use within shoreline jurisdiction shall include written findings prepared by the Shoreline Administrator, including compliance with applicable bulk and dimensional standards and policies and regulations of this Program.
 The Shoreline Administrator may attach conditions to the approval of exempt developments and/or uses as necessary to assure consistency of the project with the Act and the Program.

+H. Letter of exemption.
+All uses, land and water alterations, and development that are not defined as substantial developments are exempted from the requirement to obtain a shoreline substantial development permit.
+However, these developments must still comply with the standards of the Shoreline Master Program.
+In addition, these developments may still need a shoreline conditional use permit or a shoreline variance.

+1. A project proponent must obtain confirmation that their proposal conforms to the Shoreline Master Program and to state law.
+If it complies, a letter of exemption will be issued stating that there are no further Shoreline permits to obtain, and may contain conditions which the proponent must meet.

+(2) Whenever a development is determined to be exempt from the substantial development permit requirements and the development is subject to one or more of the following federal permits, the Shoreline Administrator shall prepare a letter of exemption, addressed to the applicant and the department:

+(a) A U.S. Army Corps of Engineers section 10 permit under the Rivers and Harbors Act of 1899; (The provisions of section 10 of the Rivers and Harbors Act generally apply to any project occurring on or over navigable waters.
+Specific applicability information should be obtained from the Corps of Engineers.) or

+(b) A section 404 permit under the Federal Water Pollution Control Act of 1972.
+(The provisions of section 404 of the Federal Water Pollution Control Act generally apply to any project which may involve discharge of dredge or fill material to any water or wetland area.
+Specific applicability information should be obtained from the Corps of Engineers.)

+(3) The letter shall indicate the specific exemption provision from WAC 173-27-040 that is being applied to the development and provide a summary of the local government's analysis of the consistency of the project with the master program and the act.

-H. Exemptions listed.
-The following shall be considered exempt from the requirement to obtain a shoreline substantial development permit in accordance with RCW 90.58.030 and WAC 173-27-040.
+I. Exemptions listed.
+Some developments are not considered substantial development and shall be considered exempt from the requirement to obtain a shoreline substantial development permit in accordance with RCW 90.58.030 and WAC 173-27-040.

-1. Any development of which the total cost or fair market value, whichever is higher, does not exceed five thousand seven hundred eighteen dollars ($5,718), or as adjusted by WAC 173-27-040, if such development does not materially interfere with the normal public use of the water or shorelines of the state.
+1. Any development of which the total cost or fair market value, whichever is higher, does not exceed seven thousand forty-seven dollars ($7,047), or as adjusted consistent with WAC 173-27-040, if such development does not materially interfere with the normal public use of the water or shorelines of the state.
 For the purpose of determining whether or not a permit is required, the total cost or fair market value shall be based on the value of the development that is occurring on shorelines of the state as defined in RCW 90.58.030(2)(c).
 The total cost or fair market value of the development shall include the fair market value of any donated, contributed or found labor, equipment or materials;